PRayno/MoveOnCourseCatalogueBundle/README.md

     required_fields: ['FIELD3','FIELD4']
 ```

-- *moveon_course_object* : object implementing the PRayno\MoveOnCourseCatalogueBundle\Course\MoveonCourseInterface to create your own values for MoveOn attributes based on a CSV line (see default in PRayno\MoveOnCourseCatalogueBundle\Course\MoveonCourse)
+- *moveon_course_object* : (optional) your custom MoveOn course object - see the "Customization" section
 - *delimiter* : CSV delimiter (default is Tab)
 - *latest_date_fields* : array of fieldnames in your CSV file that correspond to the modification dates of the line
 - *required_fields* : array of fieldnames in your CSV file that are required to process a line